-- 1. Acting Head of Life Operations 1
+- 1. Senior Advisor (taking care of Life Operations 1)

 - 2. Director of Financial Controller

 - 3. Director of Enterprise Risk Management

 - 4. Director of Compliance

 - 5. Senior Manager of Legal

-i) Intermediary Appeal Board ("AB")
+- i) Intermediary Appeal Board ("AB")

 The Objective of the AB is to provide for appeal by an Intermediary against a penalty imposed by the Intermediary Disciplinary Committee.
 The members of AB are: